sarahtolba/RNAseq/README.md

 Overview
-This repository contains a bash script pipeline for RNA-seq analysis of the paired-end Illumina HiSeq 2000 dataset GSM9009135 (SRX28948798).
+This repository branch contains a bash script pipeline for RNA-seq analysis of the paired-end Illumina HiSeq 2000 dataset GSM9009135 (SRX28948798).
 The dataset corresponds to Mus musculus and is part of a study investigating tumor-resident memory CD8+ T cells regulated by TGF-beta and IL-12.

 Study Details
 Sample ID: STCO_1-3_S32